MathijsdeBoer/AstroTracker/readme.md

 ## License

+As this project involves multiple forms of content, we need to define licenses for each of them separately.
+Most well known licenses for code do not cover creative content, nor do they cover CAD.
+We try to keep the chosen licenses quite open, to promote sharing and collaborative development.

+### Documentation / Development Log

 The content in the `doc` directory is licensed under the CC4.0-by-sa-nc license.
 This directory is mostly used as a general overview of the concepts explored during the development of the project, and the solutions we find for the inevitable problems along the way.
 We'd like to keep that information freely accessible with the chosen license.
 Any images that are credited with someone elses name should not be considered to be under this license unless explicitly stated.

+### CAD

 Any CAD files are licensed under the CERN OHL-W v2.0 or later license.
 The way we understand it, this means that if you decided to use (parts of) the designs in your own project, these elements have to be shared with the same license.